znfish/m14-ggplot2/README.md

 Thus basic simple plots can be created simply by specifying a data set, a `geom`, and a set of aesthetic mappings.

-- Note that `ggplot2` library does include a `qlot()` function for creating "quick plots", which acts as a convenient shortcut for making simple, "default"-like plots.
+- Note that `ggplot2` library does include a `qplot()` function for creating "quick plots", which acts as a convenient shortcut for making simple, "default"-like plots.
 However, for this course you should focus on thinking about plots in terms of the _Grammar of Graphics_ and use the `ggplot()` function instead.

 ### Aesthetic Mappings